matthewarcher/EAC_xshelf_transport/README.md

 # Cross-shelf transport in the EAC separation zone

 Matlab code
-- Hovmoller of cross-shelf transport
+- 'Plot_Hovmoller_AVISO_uv.m' = Hovmoller of cross-shelf geostrophic velocity

-Figures
-- Hovmoller figure
-- Nutrient figure
+- 'redblue.m' = Creates a colormap in Matlab of red-white-blue

 Datasets
-- Shipboard ADCP
-- Drifters
-- Nurtients
+- AVISO data used in code is big to add here, so check Matt's Google Drive link